Sebastian-git/north-star/README.md

 ##### Previews

-(1) The feature with the most potential for the future is "favorites" which displays favorite fireball entries with a map containing longitude and latitude to give users a more visual experience.
+(1) The feature with the most potential for the future is "favorites" which displays favorite fireball entries with a map containing longitude and latitude to give users a more visual experience. <br>
 (2 & 3) The search functionality pulls from all recorded NASA Fireball events and displays them in a neat format.

 <img width="200" height="400" alt="portfolio_view" src="https://github.com/Sebastian-git/north-star/blob/master/readmeImages/map%20preview%20phone.jpg"> |